MitoG/DysonsGalaxy/README.md

 # Build

-- Have the umodframework installed for the game
+- Have [uModFramewwork](https://umodframework.com/) installed for the game
 - Change the paths in [GamePaths.xml](GamePaths.xml) so they point the the games installation
 - Build